IBM-Cloud/ansible-collection-ibm/docs/ibm_tg_connection_prefix_filter.rst

     (Required for new resource) The Transit Gateway identifier

+  before (False, str, None)
+    Identifier of prefix filter that handles ordering

+  prefix (True, str, None)
+    (Required for new resource) IP Prefix

   connection_id (True, str, None)
     (Required for new resource) The Transit Gateway Connection identifier

-  action (True, str, None)
-    (Required for new resource) Whether to permit or deny the prefix filter

-  ge (False, int, None)
-    IP Prefix GE

-  prefix (True, str, None)
-    (Required for new resource) IP Prefix

   id (False, str, None)